PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 15-run median changed from 0.119641s to 0.114021s (1.05x).
 No model conversion
 or inference was run.

+Split partition construction now delegates both operator and tensor element copies to the common `ir.py` clone contract.
+It explicitly selects copied or borrowed NumPy buffers according to the existing `copy_tensor_data` policy, preserves raw layouts, and retains the established shared immutable quantization object.
+This removes another duplicated field list without changing split planning or artifact ownership.
+One hundred fixed-seed random partition graphs under both buffer policies match checkpoint `61b19be` byte for byte at the ModelIR fingerprint level.
+The focused split, clone, artifact preparation, and architecture selection passes 119 tests; Ruff, syntax, and diff checks pass.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted